 While looking at technologies and “trying to understand what might fit,” he said, they went about assembling a team and hiring developers.
 After exploring the possibilities, in June 2015, “We decided that Denodo was going to be a good fit for us as we were trying to move forward in the Agile BI methodology.”

-Although it’s a small company, Ravi Shankar, CMO of Denodo, says that they have been specifically working in Data Virtualization technology for 17 years:
+Although it’s a small company, Ravi Shankar, CMO of Denodo, says that they have been specifically working in data virtualization technology for 20 years:

 - Data Virtualization provides Agility: It is very Agile technology, allowing changes to be made underneath without having the business being impacted.

-Gartner Research, in Predicts 2017: Data Distribution and Complexity Drive Information Infrastructure Modernization, also predicts savings with Data Virtualization: “By 2018, organizations with Data Virtualization capabilities will spend 40% less on building and managing data integration processes for connecting distributed data assets.”
+Gartner Research, also predicts savings with data virtualization: “By 2020, organizations with data virtualization capabilities will spend 40% less on building and managing data integration processes for connecting distributed data assets.”

 How IU Uses Data Virtualization